jvatic/dart_trails/README.md

 ============

-DartTrails is an engine for Sprockets making use of the `dart2js` command-line compiler which is currently very slow (so be sure to precompile assets).
+DartTrails is an engine for Sprockets making use of the `dart2js` command-line compiler which is currently very slow (not an issue when assets are precompiled).

 Usage
 -------

 Add to your `Gemfile` either ...

-    group :assets do
     gem 'dart_trails'
-    end

 ... or using a local development tree ...

-    group :assets do
-      gem 'dart_trails', path: '/path/to/dart_trails'
+    gem 'dart_trails', :path => '/path/to/dart_trails'

-    end
+After running `bundle`, any Dart assets with the extension `.js.dart` should be compiled to JavaScript automatically.

 Configuration